MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-powershell-manage.md

 - [Disable a connection](#disable-a-connection)

 > [!NOTE]
-> This article assumes that you've already set up a connection to Blue Yonder, either using the wizard or PowerShell.
+> This article assumes that you've already set up a connection to Blue Yonder, either by using the wizard or PowerShell.

 ## Before you begin